Common Business Mistakes People Make When Selling a Business

 Selling a Business without Determining Transition Cash Flow

-That is a bunch of fancy language that essentially means that if you sell before you actually look at your cash flow before you sell and what your cash flow will be after you sell, you might be making a mistake.
-Whether you plan to retire or to reinvest the funds you realize from the sale of your business, it is important to not just focus on the amount of the sale, but how that amount will affect both your wealth and your personal cash flow.
+That is a bunch of fancy languages that essentially means that if you sell before you actually look at your cash flow before you sell and what your cash flow is, see these 19 cash flow strategies, will be after you sell, you might be making a mistake.
+Whether you plan to retire or to reinvest the funds you realize from the sale of your business, it is important to not just focus on the amount of the sale, but on how that amount will affect both your wealth and your personal cash flow.

 - Consider where your cash flow comes from and how you use it.